- South West

 Our winning vision of the extension was to extend the east end of the chapel, to provide a greater focus on the sanctuary and the opportunity for reordering in the space to ensure that the building’s functions are optimised.

-The development of the Chapel is a conscious continuation of Jackson’s work, whilst having its own distinctive character and presence.
-The architectural detailing, material selection, scale and proportion of the proposed extensions have all been driven by the sense of design unity within the Chapel.
-As such, whilst the alterations do seek to be a new piece, they are clearly of the same family, and belong to the Chapel.
+The extension is a conscious continuation of Jackson’s design, whilst also having its own contemporary character and presence and is an important part of the school’s evolution and future.
+In addition, the architectural detailing, material selection, scale and proportion of the extensions have all been driven by the sense of design unity within the chapel.

 The approach taken was to extend to the east, creating a new sanctuary, with small ‘apses’ extending to the north and south.
 This series of small interventions have enabled the number of seats to be increased by 30% within the existing nave.

 In developing the chapel’s extension, our team are using Building Information Modelling (BIM) as an opportunity to peel back the layers of the chapel’s history and convert raw information into an accurate model.

 The BIM model not only informs the current project but develops an efficient long-term facilities management plan for the college.